7 Keys to Victory in Chicago Bears' Week 2 Matchup

 While it isn't necessarily ideal to lean on a fourth-round rookie like Tarik Cohen for the bulk of the production offensively, the Bears aren't left with many other choices.

-Against the Falcons, Cohen led the Bears in rushing and receiving with five carries for 66 yards and eight catches for 47 yards and a score.
+Against the Falcons, he led Chicago in rushing and receiving with five carries for 66 yards and eight catches for 47 yards and a score.

 Disclaimer: Jordan Howard didn't have a bad day, rushing 13 times for 52 yards.
 What fans might remember most, though, is his dropping a critical pass with the game on the line.
 Keep in mind Howard led the NFL in dropped passes by backs last year with eight.